Rosso84/WorkdayCalendar/README.md

 -Maven installed  see: https://www.javatpoint.com/how-to-install-maven

--IDE (Intellij highly recommended)     see: https://www.jetbrains.com/idea/download/#section=windows
+-IDE (Intellij highly recommended (community edition is free), allthough you dont need much complicate ide to run this)     see: https://www.jetbrains.com/idea/download/#section=windows

 -commandline interface such as Git bash or just your built in CMD if using Windows    see: https://git-scm.com/downloads